mjabali/Authy-API-Samples/README.md

 ### Setup the environment

-Each one of these scripts is designed to run independently and perform the designated functionality specified on its file name.
+Each one of these scripts is designed to run independently and perform the designated functionality specified on the file name.

 1. First clone this repository and `cd` into it